s15ti032/BOT/README.md

 ## Warning

-We shall not be held liable in any way for damages suffered by anyone due to thier inability to use this program regardless of the reason.
+We shall not be held liable in any way for damages suffered by anyone due to their inability to use this program regardless of the reason.